gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 - Markdown (Documentation)
 - Git( Version Control)
 - Anaconda Jupyter Notebook (IDE)
-- NLTK, newspaper (Natural language processing)
+- NLTK, newspaper (Natural language processing for text summarization and sentiment analysis)

 ## Project Structure and how to run this project: